fbpx

 How to Set Up Successful Guided Math Groups

-For Guided Math to run smoothly, groups need to be carefully planned.
-I'm often asked about how I do this, so today I'm sharing my tips for how to set up successful guided math groups.
+Groups need to be carefully planned for guided math to run smoothly.
+I’m often asked how I do this, so today, I’m sharing my tips for setting up successful guided math groups.

-Photo of math tools with text, "How to Set Up Successful Guided Math Groups"
+Photo of Guided Math rotation board on chalkboard with text, "How to Set Up Successful Guided Math Groups"

-When I set up my Guided Math groups I very rarely separate my students based on grade.
-I don't let the curriculum dictate what I do in my classroom, but rather let the strengths and needs of my students guide my teaching.
+When I set up my Guided Math groups, I very rarely separate my students based on grade.
+I don’t let the curriculum dictate what I do in my classroom; rather, I let my students’ strengths and needs guide my teaching.

-At the beginning of a unit, I like to begin my teaching with a picture book.
+I like to begin my teaching with a picture book at the beginning of a unit.
 This is a great way to engage your students and put a topic on their level of understanding.

 After reading, I give my students a short task to complete.
 These tasks can vary greatly from one math topic to the next.
 I generally use:

-While my students complete the task, either independently or in pairs, I circulate and observe how they approach the activity.
+While my students complete the task independently or in pairs, I circulate and observe how they approach the activity.
 I ask questions such as:

 I use the iDoceo app to record my anecdotal notes and complete checklists indicating what my students can and cannot do.